plogs/asopposedtowhat.com/content/posts/gerbil-gender.md

 Organisms that produce both types of gametes are called [hermaphrodites](https://en.wikipedia.org/wiki/Hermaphrodite).
+"Hermaphroditism is a normal condition, enabling a form of sexual reproduction in which either partner can act as the female or male."

+"There have been no identified cases of a human reproducing as both male and female."[^2]

 Earthworms and slugs are examples of hermaphrodites.

 ## Gender